 Vienna Symphonic Library provides some of the best and most realistic orchestra samples you can find anywhere.
-And it is the favorite choice from my best orchestral plugin guide.
+And it is the favorite choice from our best orchestral plugin guide.
 As a company, they have an extensive line of products specialized in orchestra music.
-While some makers specialize in a "Hollywood sound," and other companies sample practically anything producers and composers can fit into their music, Vienna Symphonic Library specializes in one thing and does is awesomely well -- realistic and authentic orchestra music.
+While some makers specialize in a "Hollywood sound," and other companies sample practically anything producers and composers can fit into their music, Vienna Symphonic Library specializes in one thing and does is awesomely well -- realistic and authentic orchestra samples.
 Everyone who has used it knows this.
-And that's why I've included it in this list for orchestra.
+And that's why this is included in this list for orchestra producers.
 In particular, an all-in-one orchestra package.

-However, I've select the Volume 1 (Bundle 1 Essential Orchestra) for this review as it offers most of what you will need in producer orchestra scores, at a fraction of the cost.
-It consist of the essential woodwinds, brass, percussion, and strings parts.
+However, I've select the Volume 1 (Bundle 1 Essential Orchestra) for this guide as it offers most of what you will need in producer orchestra scores, at a fraction of the cost of the more massive bundle.
+It consists of the essential woodwinds, brass, percussion, and strings parts.

 The Vienna Symphonic Library company is an innovative and research driven music software company that is based in Vienna.
 According to them, their primary aim is to reproduce the most authentic sounds.
 So the samples are recorded at famous concert halls -- the Konzerthaus, Große Senesaal at Austrian Public Radio ORF's broadcasting house, and the Sage Gateshead concert hall in England.

 From those recording spaces you get an orchestra with just about every instrument you can think of, a staggering 97 in total, with even some non-traditional ones, including choir ensembles ready to perform your compositions and scoring for film.
 It's like having an entire symphonic opera house on your hard drive!
 The samples are also recorded extremely dry.
-There is no reverb on them so it's left up to you to mold and shape them within the software to what you'd like.
+There is no reverb on them so it's left up to you to use your favorite reverbs to mold and shape them within your DAW.

 With the software you have the ability to play any articulation for each orchestra section your want.
 You can play legato, detached, forte/piano, pizzicato, col legno, half and whole tone trills, repetition performances (legato & spiccato), fast repetitions (150, 170, 190 bpm), artificial harmonics (staccato & sustain), and ponticello (staccato, sustain, tremolo).